 Welcome to Mt.
 Pleasant Junior High School.
 This Student Handbook is published so that all students at Mt.
-Pleasant Junior High may have ready reference to information that is necessary to the understanding of the daily operation of our school.
-It is essential that all students read the information in this handbook so that there will be no misunderstandings during the school year.
-When this handbook does not give you the information you need, you should contact your building administrators, counselors, or teachers for help.
+Pleasant Junior High may have a reference to information that is necessary to the understanding of the daily operation of our school.
+In order for no misunderstanding to occur, every student must read this handbook in its entirety.
+Building administrators, counselors, and teachers will be available to help with any clarification when needed.